Estimation and inference for transfer learning with high-dimensional quantile regression: Transferability Detection

 \section{Transferability Detection}

-Algorithms \ref{algorithm1} and \ref{algorithm2} are based on the knowledge of the transferable set $\mcT_h$.
-In fact, the transferable set is usually unknown in practice, which creates extra challenge for the transfer learning.

-Motivated by \citet{tian2022transfer}, we propose an algorithm to detect the transferable set $\mcT_h$ in the framework of high-dimensional quantile regression models.
-Without loss of generality, suppose $n_0$ is even and randomly and equally divide the target data into two sub-datasets: one for training denoted by $T_0$ and the other for validation by $V_0$.
-Thus $|T_0|=|V_0|=n_0/2$.
-We run Algorithm \ref{algorithm1} on each source data and the training target data $T_0$.
-Based on the quantile loss function, we calculate the loss on the validation target data $\wh L_0(\bbeta;V_0)$ for each source, where
+As yet our (double) transfer learning procedure is based on the knowledge of the transferable set $\mcT_h$.
+In fact, the transferable set is usually unknown in practice.
+It is therefore imperative to provide a data-derived method to identify the transferable set $\mcT_h$.
+Motivated by \citet{tian2022transfer}, we propose an approach to detecting the transferable set $\mcT_h$ in the framework of high-dimensional quantile regression models.
+Without loss of generality, suppose $n_0$ is even and randomly and equally divide the target data into two sub-datasets: one for training denoted by ${\cal V}_{\rm tr}$ and the other for test by ${\cal V}_{\rm te}$.
+Thus $|{\cal V}_{\rm tr}|=|{\cal V}_{\rm te}|=n_0/2$.
+Denote the quantile loss function of the target based on observations in $\mathcal{A}\subset \{1,\ldots,n_0\}$ as